 I have said before that Trump has intentionally evoked thinly veiled white supremacist rhetoric.
-I’ll cover a few instances of this before noting what I found most disturbing in his speech from Tulsa.
+I’ll cover a few instances of this before noting what I found most disturbing in his speech from Tulsa, and what it has to do with the ghastly painting, of which a detail is shown above, by an Italian artist.

+Let’s begin with Tulsa (a place with an agonized history of racism).
 One example that might easily be missed without context is his comment about the ‘good bloodlines,’ of Henry Ford: “good bloodlines, good bloodlines — if you believe in that stuff, you got good blood.”
 On the surface, this seems like an odd way to praise someone.
-But to anyone familiar with the history of white supremacy and anti-Semitism, this is an ominous observation, and when made about Ford, an outright endorsement of white supremacy.
+But to anyone familiar with the history of white supremacy and anti-Semitism, this ominous observation, particularly when made about Ford, is an outright endorsement of white supremacy.

 That is the meaning of Trump’s bloodline comment about Henry Ford, the man who was instrumental in helping these ideologies to gain a foothold in the US.
 I can assure you, while his remark may have seemed odd to most of us, there is not a neo-Nazi in this country that did not understand with perfect clarity that Trump was endorsing their views along with one of their fathers in hate, Ford.

 But his Tulsa speech laid another brick in his foundation of embracing white supremacy.
-He claimed Biden specifically supported ‘after birth execution,’ referring to the lurid distortion of later-term abortion.
+He claimed Biden specifically supported ‘after birth execution,’ referring to the lurid distortion of late-term abortion bandied about by the right.
 But that luridness in Trump’s speech is not new.
 Adherents at his rallies, in both 2016 and 2020 have repeated that they believe Democrats are not just killing babies.
 I’ll quote journalist Jeff Sharlet:

 “…the first time I heard it at one of these rallies was someone saying, ‘You know what the Democrats are really up to.’
 And I had heard all the conspiracy theories.
 The Pizzagate conspiracy theories about human trafficking, child trafficking.
 This took it to another level.
 They said, ‘They’re actually cannibals.
 They eat children.’
 I said, this person must be mentally ill.
 This person must be fringe.
 But then I kept encountering that idea again and again.
 And now that’s moved the whole range of possibilities.
 So when Trump says plain out Biden supports post-birth execution, he is signaling to that audience that is ready to receive the message that your darkest fears, your most twisted fantasies of what your political enemies are up to, it’s all real.”